 Course 3: Leadership and Influence

 The only thing you get to change is yourself, and in the prerequisites to this course we’ve given you real tools to do that.
 Now, use those tools to influence the course of your future, your team’s future, and your organization’s future.
-Make a plan for yourself that will help you help others, and learn skills to make it happen.
-Listening and being sure of your values underpins everything that comes with professional influencer and leadership skills.
+Make a plan for yourself that will help you help others, while learning skills to make it happen.
+Listening and being sure of your values underpins all leadership skills and being a professional influencer.
 We’ll go on to look at self-assessment and leadership planning, negotiation, addressing and resolving conflict, and successfully identifying and promoting circumstances you want.

 Course 4: Professional IQ Capstone